mrspecht/mrspecht/README.md

 ## About me

-Educator and developer with over 10 years of experience helping people build skills through effective and engaging training.
-With a background in adult education, instructional design, and coding, I'm passionate about making complex topics accessible and creating learning experiences that get real results.
+Educator and developer with over 10 years of experience helping people build skills through meaningful training.
+With a strong background in adult education, instructional design, and coding, I’m passionate about making complex topics accessible and creating learning experiences that lead to real results.

-Collaborating with academic stakeholders and industry experts, I've designed courses, developed curriculum, and prepared learners for careers in software development and digital innovation.
-Watching my students gain confidence, build experience, land their first jobs, and even become instructors has been incredibly fulfilling.
-These moments show the impact of effective teaching and constantly remind me why I'm so passionate about this work.
+Over the years, I’ve partnered with instructors and industry experts to design courses, develop curriculum, and prepare learners for careers in software development and digital innovation.
+Seeing students gain confidence, build experience, and land their first roles is incredibly rewarding.
+Some have even returned as instructors, which speaks to the lasting impact of thoughtful course design and reminds me why this work matters.

-Beyond helping others learn and grow, I stay active as a developer, building everything from personal websites to complex web applications.
-This hands-on experience keeps my problem-solving skills sharp while informing the practical insights I bring to every course I design and deliver.
+Beyond helping others learn and grow, I stay active as a developer, building everything from personal websites to full-scale web applications.
+This hands-on work keeps my problem-solving skills sharp and ensures the insights I bring to teaching are grounded in real-world practice.
+Whether I’m designing a course or writing code, I’m focused on creating solutions that make a real difference for the people who use them.

 <br />